JoLitze/JoLitze.github.io/README.md

 - Consulted with clients on slicing preparations, printing method choices, and material compatibility for final applications

 Project Manager & Design Engineer							              August 2020 – May 2022
-・Handled 20+ projects and meetings with design engineers and clients from initial napkin sketch to product delivery ・I used domain knowledge of mechanical design and deductive reasoning to apply manufacturing knowledge to unique design
+- Handled 20+ projects and meetings with design engineers and clients from initial napkin sketch to product delivery
-     requests from hospital and lab settings.
+- I used domain knowledge of mechanical design and deductive reasoning to apply manufacturing knowledge to unique design requests from hospital and lab settings.
-・I learned how to run projects efficiently, the balance of portfolios, and client partnership skills.
+- I learned how to run projects efficiently, the balance of portfolios, and client partnership skills.
-・I mentored the design engineers by guiding them through prototyping challenges and building BOMs.
+- I mentored the design engineers by guiding them through prototyping challenges and building BOMs.
-・Improved patient, researcher, and team experiences by designing and mesh modeling then manufacturing products for clients
+- Improved patient, researcher, and team experiences by designing and mesh modeling then manufacturing products for clients

 # Duke Mechanical Engineering Department								    Durham, NC
-Teaching Assistant											            Fall 2021 ・Provided course assistance to professor and class for Mechanical Engineering Analysis for Design [ME 321] ・Prepared and guided laboratory experiments and procedures ・Provided coursework tutoring and graded student work
+Teaching Assistant											            Fall 2021
+- Provided course assistance to professor and class for Mechanical Engineering Analysis for Design [ME 321]
+- Prepared and guided laboratory experiments and procedures
+- Provided coursework tutoring and graded student work

 # Duke Science & Society Center on Risk								    Durham, NC
-Mars Policy Report Architect									     May – December 2021 ・Curated and finalized research findings on space travel, economics, and sustainability for policy stakeholders ・Graphically designed the 137-page policy report using LaTeX software and assisted team’s website design (ourmartian.world)
+Mars Policy Report Architect									     May – December 2021
+- Curated and finalized research findings on space travel, economics, and sustainability for policy stakeholders
+- Graphically designed the 137-page policy report using LaTeX software and assisted team’s website design (ourmartian.world)

 # Duke Outdoor Adventures										    Durham, NC
-Trip Leader and Facility Staff									August 2018 – May 2022 ・Organized and led trips with a small team by coordinating travel, food provision, and trained first aid certification ・Managed rental purchases and visitor safety.
+Trip Leader and Facility Staff									August 2018 – May 2022
+- Organized and led trips with a small team by coordinating travel, food provision, and trained first aid certification
+- Managed rental purchases and visitor safety.
 Instructed climbing safety and skills lessons and set up wall equipment

 # Space Center Houston											  Clearlake, TX
 Tour Guide												    Summer 2018
-・Led several tram tours daily of 200+ visitors at a time throughout NASA’s Johnson Space Center ・Prioritized visitor safety, cultivated extensive knowledge and history over space center, coordinated tour scheduling
+- Led several tram tours daily of 200+ visitors at a time throughout NASA’s Johnson Space Center
+- Prioritized visitor safety, cultivated extensive knowledge and history over space center, coordinated tour scheduling

 # Compressor Generation Services									     Humble, TX
 Documenter												    Summer 2017
-・Researched and gathered specifications for machinery and parts for current project documentation ・Organized project data in comparison with real time development and shipment deadlines
+- Researched and gathered specifications for machinery and parts for current project documentation
+- Organized project data in comparison with real time development and shipment deadlines

 ## Projects
+# Rice University CubeSat ‘OwlSat’ Project							  September 2023 - Present
+- Designed satellite component using CAD to 3D print case for compact internal storage, prepared for final assembly of systems

+# Entrepreneurship and Design Camp (Project Edge) at Duke University
+Program Director									             January – September 2020
+- Scaled a 20-person program to 150 participants during the pivot to a virtual video conference event
+- Coordinated 40+ speakers for students to learn from entrepreneurs and apply skills in workshops
+- Instructed Design Sprint methodologies to participants and led them to practice by creating their own projects
+-
+# Duke Pratt Engineering Smart Home Club

-Rice University CubeSat ‘OwlSat’ Project							  September 2023 - Present ・Designed satellite component using CAD to 3D print case for compact internal storage, prepared for final assembly of systems Entrepreneurship and Design Camp (Project Edge) at Duke University Program Director									             January – September 2020 ・Scaled a 20-person program to 150 participants during the pivot to a virtual video conference event ・Coordinated 40+ speakers for students to learn from entrepreneurs and apply skills in workshops ・Instructed Design Sprint methodologies to participants and led them to practice by creating their own projects Bamboo Construction Independent Project								            Fall 2020 Independent study on natural resource utilization and construction methodologies ・Designed and built a bike shed structure using Autodesk Inventor & VR Minecraft for visualization of ideas ・Researched material properties and post-processing techniques of bamboo for construction Duke Pratt Engineering Smart Home Club
+Bamboo Construction Independent Project								            Fall 2020

+Independent study on natural resource utilization and construction methodologies ・Designed and built a bike shed structure using Autodesk Inventor & VR Minecraft for visualization of ideas ・Researched material properties and post-processing techniques of bamboo for construction

 Website Administrator										     July 2020 – May 2022
 ・Updated and maintained club website through GitHub using JavaScript

-Duke AERO Rocketry Team								           November 2018 – May 2021
+# Duke AERO Rocketry Team								           November 2018 – May 2021
 ・Modeled on Inventor and made carbon fiber layups for iterations of rocket body and avionics bay on single stage rocket ・Planned and designed separation and recovery components for 2-stage rocket National Space Society and Aerospace Education Competitions